Chart Color Schemes

 North Sydney's population is slightly younger than the national pattern

-North Sydney's median age is nearly 36 years, close to Greater Sydney's average of 37 years, which is slightly below Australia's median age of 38 years.
-Compared to Greater Sydney, North Sydney has a higher percentage of residents aged 25-34 (24.9%), but fewer residents aged 5-14 (6.2%).
+North Sydney's median age is 36 years, nearly matching Greater Sydney's average of 37 years, which is slightly below Australia's median age of 38 years.
+Compared to Greater Sydney, North Sydney has a higher proportion of residents aged 25-34 (24.7%), but fewer residents aged 5-14 (6.2%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.4%.
-Between the 2021 Census and now, the percentage of North Sydney's population aged 75 to 84 has increased from 5.1% to 6.3%, while the percentage of those aged 25 to 34 has decreased from 26.3% to 24.9%.
-By 2041, demographic projections suggest significant changes in North Sydney's age profile.
-The population aged 85 and above is expected to grow by 170%, adding 406 residents to reach a total of 645.
-Residents aged 65 and above will drive 64% of this population growth, reflecting broader demographic aging trends.
-Conversely, the populations aged 0-4 and 35-44 are projected to decline.
+Between the 2021 Census and the present, the proportion of residents aged 75-84 has increased from 5.1% to 6.3%, while the proportion of those aged 25-34 has decreased from 26.3% to 24.7%.
+By 2041, North Sydney's age profile is projected to change significantly.
+The number of residents aged 85 and above is expected to grow by 172%, adding 412 residents to reach a total of 651.
+Residents aged 65 and above will drive 67% of population growth, highlighting demographic aging trends.
+Conversely, the populations of those aged 0-4 and 35-44 are projected to decline.